tdeekens/promster/readme.md

 This may slightly depend on the server you are using but should be roughly the same for all.

 The packages re-export most things from the `@promster/metrics` package including two other potentially useful exports in `Prometheus` (the actual client) and `defaultRegister` which is the default register of the client.
-After all you should never really have to install `@promster/metrics` as it is only and interally shared packages between the others.
+After all you should never really have to install `@promster/metrics` as it is only and internally shared packages between the others.

 Additionally you can import the default normalizers via `const { defaultNormalizers } = require('@promster/express)` and use `normalizePath`, `normalizeStatusCode` and `normalizeMethod` from you `getLabelValues`.
 A more involved example with `getLabelValues` could look like: